Bodie Ghost Town

 Today, one hundred and sixty-eight of the town’s buildings and homes are still standing, and in good shape, relatively speaking, for a ghost town.
-It is very much like the ghost town of Bannack, but a lot bigger in size.
+It is very much like the ghost town of Bannack in Montana, but a lot bigger.
 It is being preserved in a state of “arrested decay.”

 Some structures date back all the way to 1849.
-The houses have the original owners’ private possessions that they had left behind and give the visitor a good idea about what it was like to live here.
+The houses have the original owners’ private possessions that they left behind, and give the visitor a good idea about what it was like to live here.
 The general store still has products for sale on the shelves.
-The store owners said that they would be back when the economy improves, which it never did in Bodie.
+The store owners once said that they would be back when the economy improved, which it never did in Bodie.

 Near the Nevada – California border, Bodie was home to 10,000 people in its heyday, in the late 1870s.
 In 1849, a prospector, W.S.
-Bodie, and his partner, Black Turner discovered large gold deposits in the hills near where Bodie was destined to be built.
-Though Bodie died prematurely, a mining camp sprung up.
+Bodie, and his partner, Black Turner, discovered large gold deposits in the hills near where the town was destined to be built.
+Though Bodie died prematurely, a mining camp sprung up and endured.

 In 1870, investment money from New York, funneled through contacts in San Francisco, was used to build shaft and tunnel mine systems, improving the mines’ harvest of gold.
 The town of Bodie bloomed and grew tremendously.
 The booming economy revolved around thirty gold mines in the hills above the town.

-Bodie had its own Milling station for the ore, keeping the process in town.
-As a bustling gold mining center, Bodie was able to offer many perks of larger cities, including a Wells Fargo Bank, four volunteer fire companies, three breweries, three newspapers, several churches, a brass band, a railroad, miners’ and mechanics’ unions, a Longfellow’s Lodge, pine-slat homes, one school, an undertaker and a jail.
+Bodie had its own Milling station for the ore, keeping the process local.
+As a bustling gold mining center, Bodie offered many perks of larger cities, including a Wells Fargo Bank, four volunteer fire companies, three breweries, three newspapers, several churches, a brass band, a railroad, miners’ and mechanics’ unions, a Longfellow’s Lodge, pine-slat homes, one school, an undertaker, and a jail.

 At its financial peak, the economy supported seventy saloon establishments.
-It isn’t surprising that violence and pain caused by greed and immorality was rampant; so much so that the town earned the nick name of “Big Bad Bodie.”
-The town’s Methodist minister, Reverend F.M.
-Warrington, commented that the town of Bodie was a “sea of sin, lashed by the tempests of lust and passion.”
+It isn’t surprising that violence and pain caused by greed and immorality was rampant, so much so that the town earned the nick name of “Big Bad Bodie.”
+Its Methodist minister, Reverend F.M.
+Warrington, commented that it was a “sea of sin, lashed by the tempests of lust and passion.”

-Besides miners, in-town residents, and prostitutes, Bodie was the favorite place for despicable visitors from hell because of the remoteness of Bodie plus a place of wealth, card games, sensual pleasures and drinking.
-These bad ones were described as being “desperate, violent characters, who lived by gambling, gun-fighting, stage robbing, and other questionable means”; and were willing to kill anyone who got in their way to get what they wanted in riches, pleasures and power over others.
+Besides miners, residents, and prostitutes, Bodie was the favorite place for despicable visitors from hell because of its remoteness and its combination of wealth, card games, sensual pleasures and drinking.
+These bad ones were described as being “desperate, violent characters, who lived by gambling, gun-fighting, stage robbing, and other questionable means”; and were willing to kill anyone who got in their way to get what they wanted.

 Unfortunately, there was only one jail, and probably not enough lawmen to keep these thugs under control.
 The consequence is that at least one person a day was killed.
 The undertaker made a good living!

 As is the case in other mine-based towns, the population became less and less numerous as the mines petered out.
-New mining techniques kept some going, but the writing was on the wall for a slow death of this industry in Bodie.
-By the early 1900s, Bodie became a tourist town as well which helped with the economy.
+New mining techniques kept some going, but the writing was on the wall for Bodie.
+By the early 1900s, it became a tourist town as well, which helped with the economy.
 In the 1920s during Prohibition, people would come here to drink and party, and the authorities would look the other way.

 What helped to quicken the demise of the town was a devastating fire in 1932 that destroyed 95 percent of the buildings, caused by a child playing with matches, who was mad because he didn’t get the kind of birthday cake he had wanted.
 He set fire to the kitchen table.

 However, people still lived there until after World War II, when the last producing mine, “Lucky Boy” was shut down in 1947.
-With no way to make a living, people would leave, taking a truck load of their valuables with them and leaving the rest in their former homes.
+With no way to make a living, people left, taking their valuables with them and leaving the rest in their former homes.

 Because Bodie was so far away from modern cities, no hotels or restaurants opened for tourists.
-The possibility of becoming a town supported by tourism was never launched.
+The possibility of becoming a town supported by tourism was never realized.

 Starting in the 1940s through the 1960s, the town was left to decay.
-Only six people were left in town.
-In 1962, it was bought by the state of California and became a state park.
+Only six residents were left.
+In 1962, it was bought by the state of California and officially became a state park.

-Though Bodie is a ghost town that only has rangers living in some of the high-end houses, there are still at least twelve spirit people there in residence, plus an apparition of a white mule that still call Bodie their home.
+Though Bodie is a ghost town, with only rangers living in some of the high-end houses, there are still at least twelve spirit people there in residence, plus the apparition of a white mule that still calls Bodie its home.

 HISTORY OF MANIFESTATIONS

-A lot of people were killed during Bodie’s wild gold rush era during its hey day, due to bullets flying, accidents, and poor living conditions.
+Many people were killed during Bodie’s wild gold rush era, due to bullets flying, accidents, and poor living conditions.

-After the murdered man’s spirit appeared two months later to each of the three men; shaking his fist at them, each of the three killers died untimely, strange deaths.
-They began to die in rapid succession of strange diseases.
+After the murdered man’s spirit appeared two months later to each of the three men, shaking his fist at them, the three killers each died untimely, strange deaths in rapid succession from strange diseases.

-Active spirit people in Bodie come from all of Bodie’s years; the town’s early era to the recent past as well.
-Some of Bodie’s spirit people have decided to join the Bodie State Historic Park staff, trying to help the living in charge of keeping their favorite place, Bodie, intact and preserved, and deal with people who think that the rules don’t apply to them.
-These self-centered visitors think that everyone but them can’t touch anything and bring it home as a souvenir.
+Active spirit people in Bodie come from all of Bodie’s years, the town’s early era to the recent past.
+Some of its spirit people have decided to join the Bodie State Historic Park staff, trying to help the living in charge of the ghost town intact and preserved, and deal with tourists who think that the rules don’t apply to them.
+These self-centered visitors think that everyone but them can’t touch anything and take it home as a souvenir.